Lindenwood Lions: Football

+Lindenwood University took a significant step in its athletics program's evolution as it announced its acceptance of an invitation to join the Ohio Valley Conference (OVC) in the fall of 2022.

+During the 2022–2023 academic year, Lindenwood underwent reclassification to Division 1, signifying a notable milestone for its athletics program.
+This transition allowed the Lions to participate in the OVC's regular season schedules and compete for OVC championships across all 18 sponsored sports during the 2022–2023 seasons.

+The Ohio Valley Conference, which includes Division 1-AA (FCS) level football, offered a new platform for Lindenwood's sports teams.
+Lindenwood President Dr. John Porter expressed the university's enthusiasm, stating, "Lindenwood is pleased to join the Ohio Valley Conference as we pursue our transition to NCAA Division I. This opportunity will have a positive impact on our university as a whole and provide our student athletes with high-level competitive experiences.
+Our move to NCAA Division I athletics and membership in the OVC aligns with our strategic plan, supporting enrollment growth, enhancing university visibility, and generating revenue.
+We are eager to begin competition at this elevated level and extend a warm welcome to OVC member schools visiting our campus."

+The Lions finished the 2022 season with a record of 7–3, 2–3 Ohio Valley Conference play to finish in a 3-way tie for third place in the OVC.
+They played as provisional members of the NCAA Division I FBS for the 2022 season.
+They became active members during the 2023–2024 academic year, the first for the Big South–OVC Football Association, a football-only alliance between the OVC and the Big South Conference.

 Women's gymnastics

 The Lady Lions have won consecutive USAG National Championships under head coach Jen Llewellyn.

 Women's gymnastics was added as Lindenwood's 27th NCAA athletic program in July 2011.
 Lady Lions Gymnastics began competition in the 2012–2013 academic year with Gretchen Goerlitz serving as LU's first gymnastics coach.
 After an exhibition meet versus Mizzou, The Lady Lions began the inaugural season of competition against No. 16 Penn State Denver at a meet hosted by the Denver Pioneers.
 The team finished fifth, out of six teams, in the Midwest Independent Conference, setting a program records of 193.050.
 Despite finishing eighth in the final USAG rankings, the team had to relinquish its spot in the team competition for host Centenary, instead sending six gymnasts for the USAG individual competition.
 Freshman gymnast Rachel Zabawa Won the beam competition to conclude the inaugural season for the Lions and earning the first individual national championship for the LU gymnastics program.
 Following the 2013 season, the university named Jen Kesler the second head coach in the program's history.
 The former Oregon State All-American began the inaugural season as a graduate assistant but served as interim head coach after Goerlitz resigned in January.